 No; you cannot receive a Federal Pell Grant or Stafford Loans from two schools simultaneously.
 The school from which you will receive your degree should be the school from which you receive financial aid.

 What happens to my financial aid if I withdraw from the university?

 The university refund policy is stated in the Schedule of Classes.
 Financial aid recipients who withdraw from all classes may be required to repay a portion of the aid received.
-OFA strongly encourages you to discuss with a Financial Aid Administrator the effect withdrawing from all classes will have on your financial aid before you implement the change.
+OFA strongly encourages you to discuss with a Financial Aid Administrator the effect that withdrawing from all classes will have on your financial aid before you implement the change.
 All Bright Futures recipients who withdraw from a course must repay the funds before eligibility can be determined for the next year.
 After officially withdrawing from all classes, you must immediately notify OFA of your enrollment status change.
-Note: To determine the effect on financial aid of dropping one class or more while remaining enrolled in other classes, consult the Satisfactory Academic Progress Policy.

 How can I get a copy of my federal tax form?